iipeace/guider/README.md

 =======

 ```
-Enter the following command to see all commands supported by the guider:
+To view a list of all commands supported by Guider, enter one of the following commands:
     $ python3 guider/guider.py --help
     $ python3 -m guider --help
     $ guider --help

-Enter the following command to start tracing for all threads:
+To start tracing for all threads, use the following command:
     # python3 guider/guider.py rec -a

-Enter the following command to start monitoring for all processes:
+To start tracing for all threads, use the following command:
     $ python3 guider/guider.py top -a

-Enter the command in the format shown bellow to see options and examples for each command:
+To view options and examples for each command, enter a command in the following format:
     $ python3 guider/guider.py rec -h
     $ python3 guider/guider.py top -h

-Visit the following link to see the output of guider:
+To view the output of Guider, visit the following link:
     - https://github.com/iipeace/guider/wiki
 ```